sagarBhatiya/MultiFactor-Authenticator/README.md

 ## 🧩 System Workflow

-1. User enters his username and password
+1. User enters username and password
 2. Password is securely validated
 3. MFA challenge is triggered
 4. User verifies using OTP or secondary factor